 After the sunset, you may want an early night.
 Honestly, we were so tired we snagged some Domino’s Pizza and went straight to bed for the action-packed day the following day!

-Day 2 of the Best Way to Spend 7 Days in Glacier National Park: Hike Highline Trail to Granite Park Chalet and Grinnell Glacier Overlook
+Day 2: Hike Highline Trail to Granite Park Chalet and Grinnell Glacier Overlook

 You’ll start out early and drive along the Going-to-the-Sun Road’s curvy mountain road until you hit the Logan Pass Visitor Center.
 This is where you’ll park to begin your hike.